European Commission: Ursula von der Leyen

+In September 2024, Von der Leyen revealed her new team of European Commissioners, marking a shift to a "leaner" and more interconnected structure.
+The lineup featured six executive vice-presidents (EVPs) from France, Finland, Estonia, Italy, Romania, and Spain.
+These EVPs, including Teresa Ribera and Stéphane Séjourné, were tasked with overseeing various clusters of Commissioners and steering key policy areas such as prosperity, security, and democracy.
+Raffaele Fitto was appointed despite criticism from European socialists over his hard-right affiliations.
+Other notable appointments included Kaja Kallas as EVP for Foreign and Security Policy, and Henna Virkkunen as EVP for Tech Sovereignty and Digital Technologies.
+The Commission also introduced new roles like the Commissioner for Defence and Security and the Commissioner for the Mediterranean.

 Powers and functions

 The commission was set up from the start to act as an independent supranational authority separate from governments; it has been described as "the only body paid to think European".
 The members are proposed by their member state governments, one from each.
 However, they are bound to act independently – free from other influences such as those governments which appointed them.
 This is in contrast to the Council of the European Union, which represents governments, the European Parliament, which represents citizens, the Economic and Social Committee, which represents organised civil society, and the Committee of the Regions, which represents local and regional authorities.

 Through Article 17 of the Treaty on European Union the commission has several responsibilities: to develop medium-term strategies; to draft legislation and arbitrate in the legislative process; to represent the EU in trade negotiations; to make rules and regulations, for example in competition policy; to draw up the budget of the European Union; and to scrutinise the implementation of the treaties and legislation.
 The rules of procedure of the European Commission set out the commission's operation and organisation.